Thanatisia/SharedSpace/Docs/Programming/Languages/Python/Libraries/threading/manual.md

         # Append newly created object into the pool/storage
         threads.append(curr_thread)

-    # Iterate through threads pool and start all tasks
+    # Iterate through the list of threads and start all tasks
     for thread in threads:
         # Start all threads
         thread.start()

+    # Iterate through the list of threads and wait for the thread to complete before proceeding
+    for thread in threads:
         # Wait for the thread to complete execution before continuing
         thread.join()
     ```